Kuwait plans to shorten oil supply deals for some Asian buyers

 The three refiners did not respond to Reuters’ emailed requests for comment.

-The refiners and KPC are still negotiating volumes under the new supply deals while a Japanese refiner is in talks over the duration of its contract, the sources added.
+The refiners and KPC are still negotiating volumes under the new supply deals while a Japanese refiner is in talks over the duration of its contract, the sources added.—Reuters